who-blackbird/who-blackbird.github.io/contents/methylation.md

                     str_replace("chr","") # remove the 'chr' at the beginning.
 ENSEMBL doesn't use it

 gene_name <- biomaRt::getBM(attributes = attributes_to_extract, # Refer to the values you want to have in the final df
-                                    filter="chromosomal_region", # Define what filter apply.
-Here the chromosomal regions of the capture values = values_to_filter,
+                                    filter="chromosomal_region", # Define what filter to apply. values = values_to_filter,
                                     mart = mart #Mart object to use )